alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer-part-4.md

 ---
-title: 'Becoming A Better Developer'
+title: 'Top Of The Cream Of The Crop'
-subtitle: 'The Subtle Path To Enlightenment'
+subtitle: 'Becoming A Better Developer, Part 4'
 footer: Published on 2016-09-18, last edited on 2016-09-18.
   [Comments, improvements?](https://twitter.com/pinchito)
 ---